 - i.
 Use of Independent Municipal Advisors: Any firm serving as municipal advisor must be duly registered as a municipal advisor on financings at all times with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and must also hold any certifications and/or licenses required by the SEC and/or MSRB.
 In recognition of the fact that in a financing the goals of the underwriters and the issuer may inherently conflict, the District will strive to hire municipal advisors who do not participate in the underwriting or trading of bonds or other securities.
 Under certain circumstances, however, it may be in the District's interests to hire an investment banking firm to act as municipal advisor on specific bond issues, although said firm must comply with any SEC and/or MSRB rules and restrictions pertaining to broker-dealer or investment banks serving as municipal advisor. - ii.
-Municipal Advisor Pool: The CFO will maintain a pool of municipal advisors separated into two tiers. - a.
+Engagement of Municipal Advisor(s): The Office of the CFO may maintain a pool of municipal advisors separated into two tiers General and Transactional.
+In order to select the municipal advisors for its pool, the District shall issue an RFP or RFQ which includes comprehensive questions on the experience and capabilities of the municipal advisory firm and the personnel assigned to the District and the firm's status as an SBE.
+The Office of the CFO will select the municipal advisory firm(s) to provide general advice and to work on a transaction or other projects from its pool of municipal advisors. - a.
 Firms in the General Municipal Advisor Tier may be used for various financial projects for which the District requires advanced financial expertise not available within the District.
-The General MA Tier will also be used to select the District's Independent Registered Municipal Advisor (IRMA).
 Firms in the General MA Tier may also serve as municipal advisors on the District's debt issuances. - b.
-Firms in the Transactional Municipal Advisor Tier may serve the district as municipal advisors on the District's debt issuances. - c.
-SBE participation will be a consideration in the selection of municipal advisors.
-The score for SBE participation will be a maximum of 5 points.
+Firms in the Transactional Municipal Advisor Tier may serve the District as municipal advisors on the District's debt issuances. - c.
+SBE status shall be a consideration in the selection of municipal or comunicipal advisors. - iii.
+Independent Registered Municipal Advisor: The Office of the Chief Financial Officer will select a specific firm to serve as the District's IRMA, as defined by the SEC, from the General MA Tier.
+In order to facilitate open communication with underwriters, the District will prepare and post on its website a letter stating that the District has an IRMA.
+Before acting on any proposal received from underwriters, the District will consider all feedback received from the IRMA. - iv.
+Use of Investment Advisors for Investment Advice: Although, in most instances, the Office of the Chief Financial Officer will make all investment decisions relative to temporary investments pending the expenditure of bond proceeds, an investment advisor may provide investment advice on refundings and other transactions with specialized investment needs.
+Any firm serving as investment advisor on a District transaction must be registered at all times as an investment advisor with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB), as applicable, must hold any certifications and/or licenses required by the SEC and/or MSRB, and must present its Form ADV or equivalent and written fee proposal to the District prior to commencement of any work.